 The job of a WordPress plugin is to extend the capabilities of WordPress and maintain a separate code base of work.
 There are a little over 42,000 plugins listed in the WordPress Plugin Repository that can be used in your website.
 This opens a world of possibilities to end-users and programmers alike.

 One danger with plugins is the ability to overload your system.
 Another danger with plugins is the fact that some plugins can conflict with other plugins or with your theme.
 Troubleshooting plugin compatibility is one of the most common skills you will develop as you continue your WordPress Development experience.
 A large number of posts on the WordPress Development Support Forum deal with teaching people to turn off all plugins and re-enabling them one at a time to find the offending plugin.

-One of the base skillsets required today is the ability to build responsive themes that will display properly on desktop, tablet and mobile phones.
+One of the base skill sets required today is the ability to build responsive themes that will display properly on desktop, tablet and mobile phones.
 Learning to use @media queries in CSS is a critical part of this process.
-While it is true that many of today’s theme frameworks use the Visual Composer that allows you to set up a lot of responsive rules on each page.
+While it is true that many of today’s theme frameworks use the Visual Composer which allows you to set up a lot of responsive rules on each page.
 These are usually handled with Jquery on the browser side of the equation.
 CSS @media queries will help you define different resolutions as well as portrait and landscape modes.
 Since mobile phone searches are now surpassing desktop searches this is now more critical than ever.
-SEO evaluation tools will now give you a score based on how mobile friendly your website is, as well as the speed at which your site renders for the end user.
+SEO evaluation tools will now give you a score based on how mobile-friendly your website is, as well as the speed at which your site renders for the end-user.